Permaculture Principles in an Urban Permaculture Apartment

 1. Get a yield

-Growing is normally the first thing we think about in permaculture.
+Growing is usually the first thing we think about in permaculture.
 But we mustn't let our plants die in our pots.
-We should harvest them and find ways to preserve them in order to truly get a yield.
+We should harvest them and find ways to preserve them to get a yield.

 Preservation techniques: